-The Company's shares are traded on the Toronto Stock Exchange ("TSX") since November 2020 and on the NASDAQ since March 2021.
+The Company's shares are listed on the Toronto Stock Exchange ("TSX") since November 2020 and, from March 2021 until November 2023, on the NASDAQ.
 Prior to November 2020, the Company's shares traded on the TSX Venture Exchange ("TSXV"), and all requirements of the TSXV were attainted by the Company.
 The Company acknowledged that being listed on the TSX, and NASDAQ would require more stringent disclosure controls, and started implementing such before the NASDAQ listing.

-As a result of the graduation to the TSX and NASDAQ, the Company became subject to additional requirements under applicable securities laws relating to the establishment and maintenance of disclosure controls and procedures ("DC&P") and internal control over financial reporting ("ICFR"), as defined in NI 52-109 and the applicable rules of the U.S. Securities and Exchange Commission.
+As a result of the graduation to the TSX and NASDAQ, the Company became subject to additional requirements under applicable securities laws relating to the establishment and maintenance of disclosure controls and procedures ("DC&P") and internal control over financial reporting ("ICFR"), as defined in NI 52 109 and, while its shares were listed on NASDAQ, the applicable rules of the U.S. Securities and Exchange Commission.
 Such requirements also include the assessment and evaluation of both DC&P and ICFR, which was not required while the Company was listed on the TSXV.
 Consequently, the Company continues to take several actions to improve its DC&P and ICFR, in accordance with the thresholds provided by the regulators.
 The Company is currently implementing measures designed to improve its ICFR environment and remediate the control deficiencies that led to the material weaknesses identified below.

-In accordance with the provisions of National Instrument 52-109 - Issuers' annual and interim filings ("NI 52-109") adopted by Canadian securities regulators and in Rule 13a-15(e) and 15d-15(e) under the U.S. Securities Exchange Act of 1934, as amended (the "Exchange Act"), the Company has filed certificates signed by the Chief Executive Officer ("CEO") and Chief Financial Officer ("CFO") that report on, among other items, i) their responsibility for establishing and maintaining DC&P and ICFR for the Company, ii) the design of DC&P and the design of ICFR, and the effectiveness of DC&P and ICFR.
+In accordance with the provisions of National Instrument 52 109 - Issuers' annual and interim filings ("NI 52 109") adopted by Canadian securities regulators, the Company has filed certificates signed by the Chief Executive Officer ("CEO") and Chief Financial Officer ("CFO") that report on, among other items, i) their responsibility for establishing and maintaining DC&P and ICFR for the Company, ii) the design of DC&P and the design of ICFR, and the effectiveness of DC&P and ICFR.